FreeRTOS/iot-reference-stm32u5/Getting_Started_Guide.md

 ### Update the WiFi module Firmware
 Depending on the board revision in use, you may need to update the wifi firmware for your board.
 For more information, visit the [EMW3080](https://www.st.com/en/development-tools/x-wifi-emw3080b.html) page on the ST Microelectronics website.

-1. Download the EMW3080 update tool from the STMicroelectronics website.
+1. Download the [EMW3080 update tool](https://www.st.com/content/ccc/resource/technical/software/firmware/group1/48/a2/e8/27/7f/ae/4b/26/x-wifi-emw3080b/files/x-wifi-emw3080b.zip/jcr:content/translations/en.x-wifi-emw3080b.zip) from the STMicroelectronics website.
 1. Unzip the archive.
 1. Set the BOOT switch of SW2 to 0.
 1. Connect the board to the host computer using the CN8 debug connector.
 1. Connect a serial terminal program to the STlink USB->UART port.
 This helps you monitor what is going on.
 >Note: You may need to remap line endings for it to display correctly.
+>
 >Input: LF -> CRLF
+>
 >Output CR -> CRLF
+>
 >For picocom, the correct mapping arguments are: ```--imap lfcrlf --omap crcrlf```
 1. Drag and drop the EMW3080updateVxxxxxx.bin binary from the archive that was unzipped in step 2 to the DIS_U585AI usb mass storage device.
 1. Wait for the mass storage device to disconnect and then reconnect.
 1. Press the reset (black) button to put the EMW3080 in flash mode
 1. Press the user (blue) button to start flashing, and see the firmware update utility main menu on the serial console
 1. Wait until the end of the flash procedure.
-The green LED flashes quickly while flashing, slowly when the flash procedure is over and successful.
+The green LED flashes quickly during the flash procedure, and slowly when the flash procedure is over and successful.
 A red LED means failure.
 1. Switch the SW2 BOOT switch back to the NC position.
 1. Press the RST button again.

 [ide_url_windows]: https://www.st.com/content/ccc/resource/technical/software/sw_development_suite/group0/1e/53/08/15/0f/e2/4c/a6/stm32cubeide_win/files/st-stm32cubeide_1.9.0_12015_20220302_0855_x86_64.exe.zip/jcr:content/translations/en.st-stm32cubeide_1.9.0_12015_20220302_0855_x86_64.exe.zip